 La Catrina: Elegance meets tradition

 The elegant skeleton in a wide-brimmed hat?
 That’s La Catrina.
 Originally drawn by José Guadalupe Posada as satire, she’s now a beloved icon.
-Today, La Catrina reminds us that death belongs to all — and that we can face it with beauty and humor.
+Today, La Catrina reminds us that death belongs to everyone.
+She also reminds us we can face it with beauty and humor.

 Celebrate her with artisan jewelry like our Sugar Skull earrings or bracelets inspired by La Catrina.